Homotopical models for metric spaces and completeness: The Karoubian model structure on Cat

-\section{The Karoubian Model Structure on Cat}
+\section{The Karoubian model structure on \texorpdfstring{$\Cat$}{Cat}}

-Our first result, which can be seen as a warm-up for our exploration of Lawvere metric spaces, is the existence of a model structure on $\Cat$, which we call the \emph{Karoubian Model structure}, following \cite[\S 2]{JcatLabModels}.
-While a description of this model structure appears in \emph{loc. cit.}, to the best of the authors' knowledge, there is not yet a complete proof of the model structure's existence in the literature.
-This section thus serves the double role of filling in the details of this proof, and providing a warm-up for later sections.

-To construct our model structure, we will, as usual define three classes of morphisms in $\Cat$.
+Now we turn to homotopy theory.
+Our first result is a proof of the existence of a model structure on $\Cat$ that we call the \emph{Karoubian model structure}, following \cite[\S2]{JcatLabModels}.
+This model structure characterizes the Cauchy completion of categories in that the fibrant-cofibrant objects are the Cauchy complete categories, as discussed in \Cref{section:preliminaries}.
+In \cite[\S1]{MoritaHmtpy}, this model structure is called the \textit{Morita model structure} on $\Cat$, and is constructed as a Bousfield localization of the canonical model structure on $\Cat$.
+This section offers an alternative approach to the construction of this model structure.
+For the definition of a model structure, we refer the reader to \cite[\S2.1]{GoerssJardine}.
+We will use the numbering of the axioms given there; it is also the numbering Rezk uses in the proof of the canonical model structure on $\Cat$ in \cite{RezkCat}.
+To start, we define the weak equivalences, fibrations, and cofibrations in the Karoubian model structure.

-\begin{definition} We say that $F$ is a \textit{idfibration} if it has the right lifting property with respect to the canonical inclusion $\Sigma:\Idem\to\Split$.
-Let $\IdFib\sseq\Mor(\Cat)$ denote the class of all idfibrations between small categories. \end{definition}
+\begin{definition} We say that a functor $F$ is a \textit{idfibration} if it has the right lifting property with respect to the canonical inclusion $\Sigma:\Idem\to\Split$.
+Let $\IdFib$ denote the class of all idfibrations between categories. \end{definition}